 - Themed menu

-- Iconic name, logo
+- Iconic name, logo and truck

 - Consistent schedule